 Whatever makes you feel good is the easy answer!

-Choose clothes that don’t have a graphic, text or logo on.
-One plain colour is best – although bear in mind that plain black or white clothes don’t photograph that well.
-A subtle pattern is fine, and stripes or spots are ok but they can be a bit distracting.
+- For adults, one plain colour is best – although bear in mind that plain black or white clothes don’t photograph that well.

 I’m very happy to offer advice based on my experience – if you have a selection of clothes ready, I can recommend which will work best.